 Spain’s Social Enterprise Ecosystem has Rapidly Expanded From all Angles

 Spanish business schools have been offering more courses and programs with social entrepreneurship as their main focus.
 Incubators and accelerators are popping up all over Spain.
-There are associations and organisations for social enterprises and impact investment.
-Furthermore, there have been numerous social impact funds being launched by big players in Madrid, such as Gala Capital’s ‘Cuanimen’ Impact Fund, Qualitas, Creas and more.
+There are associations and organizations for social enterprises and impact investment.
+Furthermore, there have been numerous social impact funds being launched by big players in Madrid, such as Impact Fund — Qualitas, Creas, Cuanimen — Beka Finance Group and more.

 We’ve compiled a list of Spain’s top accelerators/incubators for social entrepreneurs in Spain.
 Accelerators offer you access to a new network of collaborators, exposure to investors and expert help on both your financial and social returns.
 If you’re launching a start-up that has social impact as one of its core attributes, then joining one of these accelerators will give your business the boost it needs.